michalantolik/bootstrap/README.md

 - **Container** --> *to initialize grid system* --> `container`, `container-sm`, ... , `container-xxl`, `container-fluid`
 - **Rows** and **Columns** --> *each row has 12 columns*
  - ... will stack if more columns are added
+ - ...
+12 columns in a row can be overriden using `class="row row-cols-x"`
 - **Breakpoints** --> *page widths on which layout will "adapt" to different arrangement*
   - ... make page "responsive"
   - ... can be customized --> *often not needed*